kata011605-glitch/Overcooked/README.md

 Kaitlyn Adams, Malia Chopra, and Zihan Sun

-We pledge our honor that we have abided by the Stevens Honor System
+We pledge our honor that we have abided by the Stevens Honor System.

 ## Behavior description
 This project is a single player Overcooked-style cooking game implemented in VHDL on the Digilent Nexys A7-100T FPGA board.
 The game is displayed on a display or monitor using VGA output through a VGA-to-HDMI adapter.